 Advances to contractors are cash advances to mining contractors which are collectible in cash or advanced payments for future contract hire fees.
 Advances to contractors which are collectible in cash amounted to P79.7 million as at December 31, 2020 and 2019.
-Advances to contractors which pertain to advanced payments for future contract billings amounted to P26.8 million and P0.4 million as at December 31, 2020 and 2019 and 2019, respectively.
-Provision for ECL on advances to contractors amounted to P79.7 million in 2018.
-Allowance for ECL on advances to contractors amounted to P79.7 million as at December 31, 2020 and 2019.
-Advances to contractors amounted to P79.7 million as at December 31, 2020 and 2019 and P79.7 million in 2018.
+Advances to contractors which pertain to advanced payments for future contract billings amounted to P26.8 million and P0.4 million as at December 31, 2020 and 2019, respectively.
+Provision for ECL on advances to contractor is nil in 2020 and 2019 and P79.7 million in 2018.
 Allowance for ECL on advances to contractors amounted to P79.7 million as at December 31, 2020 and 2019.
 Advances to contractors are expected to be realized within 12 months after the reporting period.